Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Related Work

 \subsection{Transformer Model for OOD Detection}

-The success of pretrained transformer models~\cite{vaswani2017attention, devlin2018bert} in the natural language domain has motivated researchers to analyze their performance for out-of-distribution or out-of-scope detection in real world applications. \citet{hendrycks2020pretrained} studies the OOD generalization and OOD detection performance of Bert for a range of NLP tasks.
-Their evaluation acknowledges that a pretrained transformer improves OOD detection upon conventional models which are merely as good as a random detector for OOD detection.
+The success of pre-trained transformer models~\cite{vaswani2017attention, devlin2018bert} in the natural language domain has motivated researchers to analyze their performance for out-of-distribution or out-of-scope detection in real world applications. \citet{hendrycks2020pretrained} studies the OOD generalization and OOD detection performance of BERT for a range of NLP tasks.
+Their evaluation acknowledges that a pre-trained transformer improves OOD detection upon conventional models which are merely as good as a random detector for OOD detection.

-The vision transformer model (ViT)~\cite{dosovitskiy2020image} works in a similar way to a language transformer, i.e., it divides an image to consecutive patches and then uses regular transformer encoder to process these flattened patches as a sequence.
-ViT achieves on par to, or better performance than CNN-based methods like ResNets.
-A recent study~\cite{fort2021exploring} analyzes the reliability of OOD detection in ViT models.
-The authors show that ViT pretrained models fine-tuned on an in-distribution dataset significantly improve near OOD detection tasks.
+The vision transformer model (ViT)~\cite{dosovitskiy2020image} works in a similar way to a language transformer, i.e., it divides an image to consecutive patches and then uses a regular transformer encoder to process these flattened patches as a sequence.
+ViT achieves on par or better performance than CNN-based methods like ResNets.
+A recent study~\cite{fort2021exploring} analyzed the reliability of OOD detection in ViT models.
+The authors show that ViT pre-trained models fine-tuned on an in-distribution dataset significantly improve near OOD detection tasks.
 In addition, this work is the most related work to ours in the sense that it performs zero-shot OOD detection through CLIP.
-However,~\citet{fort2021exploring} assume that a set of unseen labels are given as some weak information about OOD data.
-However, this is not practical in real world scenarios.
+However,~\citet{fort2021exploring} assumed that a set of unseen labels are given as some weak information about OOD data which is not practical in real world scenarios.